samsdimko/text_saver/README.md

 ## Installation

-To install extension as developer, do the following steps:
+To install extension as developer, download "frontend" directory and do the following steps:

 1. Open Google Chrome or the Chromium-based browser you are using.